cs207-SpaceJam/cs207-FinalProject/docs/howtouse.rst

 This is accomplished with the ``idx`` and ``x`` argument that you supply to ``spacejam`` so that it knows which dual parts need to be set to zero in the modified dual numbers above.
-In this modified setup, ``spacejam`` now returns
+In this modified setup, ``spacejam`` now returns:

 .. math::